20k/binmat_rules/readme.md

 An attacker cannot initiate combat with an empty stack

+#### Attacker only - Discard one card to Attacker Discard to draw two cards from the Attacker Deck.
+All shuffling rules work as per normal

 #### Defender only - Discard card one card to the discard pile in a lane

 ### Drawing A Card